SEI-R-4-26/Installfest_Mac/ruby.md

 code ~/.zshrc
 ```

-at the very bottom of this file, add the following line:
+at the very bottom of this file, add the following lines:

 ```
+export PATH="$HOME/.rbenv/bin:$PATH"
 eval "$(rbenv init -)"
 ```